 The Company's financial statements have been prepared on a going concern basis which assumes an ability to continue operating for the 12 months from the date of approval.
-During the year, increasing inflation continued to impact upon the Company's current development programme and future pipeline.

 The key risks for the Company are in relation to scheme viability and the ongoing economic risk in relation to the housing market.
-The Company targeted the completion of all sales in relation to its development at Harlaxton and achieved this target.
 There are no completed unsold homes at year end and the regional housing market remains strong.
 The Company's budget and business plan have been approved by the Board and demonstrate good headroom within existing loan agreements and resilience against a range of identified risks and stresses.